-So the very much larger question for us as hunters is this: How will we like dancing with wolves, now that they are truly in our midst, and regardless of whether they are "managed" or not?
-No longer a mythical prospect, the wolf is here, a real life predator with extraordinary capacity to alter ungulate populations, and significantly affect our opportunities to hunt the experiences and animals we desire.
-Furthermore, the snow dog will bring many social partners to the ball-partners who will use his iconic status to argue against all hunting, and suggest that it is man who must move aside.
-Infuriating, naive, and distracting, this viewpoint we must recognize is here to stay and a portion of society will agree with it.
+So the very much larger question for us as hunters is this: how will we like dancing with wolves, now that they are truly in our midst, regardless of whether they are "managed" or not?
+No longer a mythical prospect, the wolf is here; a real life predator with extraordinary capacity to alter ungulate populations, and significantly affect our opportunities to hunt the experiences and animals we desire.
+Furthermore, the snow dog will bring many social partners to the ball, partners who will use his iconic status to argue against all hunting, and suggest that it is man who must move aside.
+Infuriating, naive and distracting, this viewpoint we must recognize is here to stay and a portion of society will agree with it.
 Our challenge as hunters is to make sure that we do not, by our reactions, increase the percentage of the public who will agree with this notion of wolves first and humanity second.

-As with all dances, the first and most important technique to be mastered here is balance.
+Like all dances, the first and most important technique to be mastered here is balance.
 The wolves are here to stay, and most hunters will agree that having them with us is important.
-Maintaining the big carnivores has been one of the great achievements of North America's hunterled conservation movement.
+Maintaining the big carnivores has been one of the great achievements of North America's hunter-led conservation movement.
 We must not jeopardize this, nor ever be seen to want to do so.
 What we really want is to maintain some equilibrium between wolf numbers and the prey that both wolves and men seek.
-Hunters must be the champions of the wolf, the champions of the elk, and the champions of sustainable use for them all.
+Hunters must be the champion of the wolf, the champion of the elk, and the champion of sustainable use for them all.
 We need to walk carefully in this debate, and keep our balance.
-Dancing with wolves is here to stay.
+The dancing with wolves is here to stay. • The Guide Outfitters Association of British Columbia (GOABC) wants to start a fundamental shift among hunters from caring about hunting to caring about all wildlife.
+Ranchers care about cattle and anglers care about fish, but hunters seem to only care about their sport.
+Hunters must be committed to the responsible use of wildlife resources and passionate about preserving a diversity of wildlife species.
+The GOABC is a strong supporter of the North American Wildlife Conservation Model, which stipulates that law and science should be anage wildlife.
+This model is the result of hunters and anglers who were dedicated conservation.
+As increasingly important to continue and enhance the legacy of the hunter conservationist.